 Severe constipation could indicate that your bowels are blocked due to the hernia. when you are not able to pass stools, it means you need to consult your doctor immediately.
 You might need urgent surgery.
 This condition is called obstruction.
 Most patients will have vomiting too.

 When your bowel gets blocked, sometimes the blood supply to the bowel gets cut.
 This means that the bowel is starting to die.
 If you have strangulation, you will see that your groin becomes red and painful.
 This is the most serious complication and can be life-threatening.
-Patients need to be operated immediately.
-You shouldn’t keep your hernia long enough for this complication to occur.
+Patients need to be operated on immediately.
+You shouldnt keep your hernia long enough for this complication to occur.

 When should you see your doctor?